-Consultation with Rural Stakeholders X Published Statistics Consultation with Other Organisations Research Papers Surveys or Questionnaires Other Publications
+Consultation with Rural Stakeholders Х Published Statistics Consultation with Other Organisations Research Papers Surveys or Questionnaires Other Publications

-Other Methods or Information sources (include details in Question 3C below).
+Other Methods or Information Sources (include details in Question 3C below).

 3C.
-Please provide details of the methods and information sources used to identify the social and economic needs of people in rural areas including relevant dates, names of organisations, titles of publications, website references, details of surveys or consultations undertaken etc. Online Consultation https://armaghbanbridgecraigavon.citizenspace.com/health-and-recreation/oxford-island-playarea/ Opened 4 th September 2020 closed 2 nd October 2020 3D.
+Please provide details of the methods and information sources used to identify the social and economic needs of people in rural areas including relevant dates, names of organisations, titles of publications, website references, details of surveys or consultations undertaken etc.

+20 consultations completed either online/community and school since the commencement of the https://armaghbanbridgecraigavon.citizenspace.com/health-and-recreation

+Capital Play Development Programme.
+Online consultation can be found at:

+3D.
 Please provide details of the social and economic needs of people in rural areas which have been identified by the Public Authority?

 Residents in rural areas have the right to enjoy a healthy lifestyle so it is important that they have access to play parks.

 If the response to Section 3A was YES GO TO Section 4A.

 3E.
 Please explain why no steps were taken by the Public Authority to identify the social and economic needs of people in rural areas?

-SECTION 4 Considering the Social and Economic Needs of Persons in Rural Areas 4A.
+Considering the Social and Economic Needs of Persons in Rural Areas access to play parks.

+4A.
 Please provide details of the issues considered in relation to the social and economic needs of people in rural areas.

-Residents in rural areas have the right to enjoy a healthy lifestyle so it is important that they have access to play parks.
-SECTION 5 Influencing the Policy, Strategy, Plan or Public Service 5A.
+Residents in rural areas have the right to enjoy a healthy lifestyle so it is important that they have

+Influencing the Policy, Strategy, Plan or Public Service

+5A.
 Has the development, adoption, implementation or revising of the Policy, Strategy or Plan, or the design or delivery of the Public Service, been influenced by the rural needs identified?

-Yes ⊠ No □ If the response is No go to Section 5C
+Yes $\boxtimes$ No $\square$ If the response is no go to section 5C